 We want to protect you from fraud and scams, and give you the tools you need to protect yourselves.
 We use the best technology and banking security to help you manage your money safely.

 To protect you, we use:

-We may send you a One Time Passcode or ask you to use your mobile app to authorise certain activity.
+We may send you a One Time Passcode (OTP) or ask you to use your mobile app to authorise certain activity.

-If you think you might have been targeted by fraud or a scam you can contact our fraud team any time on 0800 9 123 123 or 0800 313 4321 (freephone) or if you're calling from outside the UK +44 1512 648 725.
+If you think you might have been a victim of a fraud or scam you can contact our fraud team any time on 0330 9 123 123 or 0800 313 4321 (freephone) or if you're calling from outside the UK +44 1512 648 725.

 Making payments in Online and Mobile Banking